amio/eloc/README.md

 - Dark mode
 - Customization

-All of this in a 1MB cli.
-Checkout https://eloc.now.sh
+All of this in a [1MB][packagephobia-href] cli.
+Check out https://eloc.now.sh

 ### Presentation in Markdown ABC